-World Para Athletics designates its Sport Classes according to the discipline used in the Event: the Track Events (running or wheelchair racing) and Jump Events have the prefix "T"; the Throwing Events have the prefix "F".
+World Para Athletics designates its Sport Classes according to the discipline used in the Event: the Track Events (running, wheelchair racing or frame running) and Jump Events have the prefix "T"; the Throwing Events have the prefix "F".
 Athletes are given a single class for discus, shot put and javelin Events.
-Athletes are not permitted to choose to compete from a standing position in one discipline and a sitting position in another discipline (for example, throwing Events as F57 and compete in track Events as a T42).
+Athletes are not permitted to choose to compete from a standing position in one discipline and a sitting position in another discipline (for example, throwing Events as F57 and compete in track Events as a T42) with the exception of frame running Sport Classes (T71 and T72) where Athletes who compete in standing position in track Events may compete in seated throwing Events.